kernelkit/infix/doc/scripting.md

 ~$
 ```

-### Controlling LEDs (For Production Tests)
+### Controlling LEDs for Production Tests

-As part of production tests you wish to verify that LEDs work as
+As part of production testing, LED verification is often expected to
-expected.
+be performed.
 Infix uses standard [Linux support for LED
 management][6], where LEDs appear in the file system under
 /sys/class/leds and can be controlled using *echo* command. `sudo`
 privileges are required.